huggingface/transformers/docs/source/en/fast_tokenizers.md

 from transformers import GemmaTokenizer

 tokenizer = GemmaTokenizer.from_pretrained("google/gemma-2-2b")
-tokenizer("We are very happy to show you the 🤗 Transformers library.")
+tokenizer("We are very happy to show you the 🤗 Transformers library.", return_tensors="pt")
 ```

 </hfoption>